 The Private Industry Council or the Council of Governments in your area may offer payment of tuition and/or other services to students who qualify for this program.
 Interested applicants should contact the nearest agency as far in advance of registration as possible.

 DARS may offer payment of tuition and/or other services to students who qualify for this program.
 Interested applicants should contact their nearest DARS Office as far in advance of registration as possible.
-For additional information, contact the DARS office at TSTC Waco at (254) 867-3750.
+For additional information, contact the DARS office at TSTC at 254-867-3750.

 Honorably discharged veterans who were residents of Texas at the time of enlistment in the armed forces, who are Texas residents at the time of registering at Texas State Technical College, who served more than 180 days of active duty service (not including training time) and who are no longer eligible for VA to cover tuition and certain fees, may apply for an exemption from payment of tuition and certain fees through the Hazlewood Act.
-An applicant may obtain information and assistance from the Veterans.
-Certification Officer, who is located in the Enrollment Services Office.
+An applicant may obtain information and assistance from the Veterans Certification Officer in the Veteran Services office.

 Texas State Technical College is approved by the Texas Education Agency and the Department of Veterans Affairs to educate and train veterans and other eligible persons.
-This approval includes most academic, technical, and vocational certificate and degree programs.
+This approval includes most academic, technical and vocational certificate and degree programs.
 Veterans and dependents whose veteran parent is deceased or was totally and permanently disabled, either while on duty or as a result of service, may be eligible for educational allowances.
-An applicant may obtain information and assistance from the Veterans.
-Certification Officer, who is located in the Enrollment Services Office.
+An applicant may obtain information and assistance from the Veterans Certification Officer in the Veteran Services office.

 No employee may make statements indicating that any program or degree offered by the college will result in employment, promotion in existing employment, increases in salary or other benefit.
 No employee will make statements such that completion or attendance at Texas State Technical College will result in admission to any other institution nor to any program at TSTC.
 The College’s catalog contains the requirements for admission and completion of all degrees and the costs associated with such degrees.
 No employee may make representation that any of these policies may be waived without written permission from the appropriate administrative official.

 Requests for information by students about the college should be directed to appropriate administrative office.
-Employees, such as admissions advisors and financial aid counselors, will provide information regarding their specific areas of responsibility.
-If a student needs a paper copy of any of the information they can contact the appropriate administrative office.
+Employees such as enrollment coaches will provide information regarding their specific areas of responsibility.
+If a student needs a paper copy of any information they can contact the appropriate administrative office.